 - Refunds can take up to four weeks to be processed and checks to be drawn.
+Refund checks will be mailed to students at their address of record.
 Note that refunds for payments made by credit card will be credited to the card from which the payment was made. - Refund amounts are determined by the official drop date recorded on the student's account. - "Withdrawn" or "W" grades are not eligible for refunds and students are responsible for payment for these courses. - Students are financially responsible for all semester tuition and fee charges incurred despite their non-attendance.
 Students should adhere to the college policy regarding dropping or withdrawing. - Balances in excess of charges, including deposits, held at the time of withdrawal will be applied to outstanding charges.
 Any overpayment of tuition or fees will be refunded.
 Financial aid program payments applied to charges are subject to recalculation in accordance with Federal and State regulations.
 Refunds will be made in accordance with the Federal refund allocation schedule.